MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 **OPEN QUESTIONS: Are generic templates supported at all?
 Should they be documented?**

-To make Widgets easy to create and adapt to various operating systems, they are displayed with templates.
+To make Widgets easy to create and adapt to various operating systems, they are displayed by using templates.
 Two types of templates exist:

 * Generic templates, defined by their names using the `template` field.
 * Custom templates, defined by their URLs using a custom template field.